colinrozzi/fs-mcp-server/SPECIFICATION.md

   "properties": {
     "path": {
       "type": "string",
-      "description": "Path to get information for (relative to server root)" }
+      "description": "Path to get information for (full path or relative to one of the allowed directories)" }
   },
   "required": ["path"]